kyrab/website/_posts/2021-07-29-weekend-palma-mallorca.md

 5-8pm: head back to the hotel and freshen up for the evening.

 8-8:30pm: wander along and around Puerto de Palma.
 - My group did this on the way to looking for a place to eat.
-I grew up on the east coast, so I loved seeing all of the sailboats.
+I grew up on the east coast, so I loved seeing all of the sailboats!

 8:30-10pm: dinner.
 - We ended up going to an excellent Italian restaurant that I unfortunately cannot recall the name of for the life of me.
 However, I distinctly remember the waiter teasing me for wanting marinara with my gnocchi instead of pesto, the way you are "supposed" to eat it.
 As someone who is half-Italian, it broke my heart to learn my tongue had developed to like an incorrect form of Italian food.